ibm-cloud-docs/databases-for-elasticsearch/howto-file-uploads.md

 {: .tip}

 ## Basic Process
+{: #process}

 1. You base64 encode the file on client side.
-2. The base64 strings are stored as documents in an index named `ibm_file_sync` in your Elasticsearch deployment.
+1. The base64 strings are stored as documents in an index named `ibm_file_sync` in your Elasticsearch deployment.
-3. You trigger a file sync from the {{site.data.keyword.databases-for}} API.
+1. You trigger a file sync from the {{site.data.keyword.databases-for}} API.
-4. All nodes in your Elasticsearch cluster download the file contents from the index, decode the base64, and restore the files on the deployment's disk in the `/data/ibm_file_sync/current` directory.
+1. All nodes in your Elasticsearch cluster download the file contents from the index, decode the base64, and restore the files on the deployment's disk in the `/data/ibm_file_sync/current` directory.
-5. At regular intervals, and on restarts, the files get resynced to assure they are present on all nodes.
+1. At regular intervals, and on restarts, the files get resynced to assure they are present on all nodes.
-6. Files that are on disk but not in the index get deleted.
+1. Files that are on disk but not in the index get deleted.
 You can delete files from disk by removing them from the index.

 The index in Elasticsearch is `ibm_file_sync`.
 The location of the files on disk is `/data/ibm_file_sync/current`.

 In Elasticsearch 7 the API removes doc types.
 Refer to the [Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/removal-of-types.html) for more details.
 This is especially good to keep in mind when updating from prior versions.
 {: .note}

 ## Uploading the files to the Index
+{: #uploading-files-index}

 The structure of the documents in the index is as follows, `name` is the file name of the file, `blob` is the base64-encoded file contents, and `md5` is an optional hash value over the file contents.
 The recommended mapping for the index are split out based on version.